How To Avoid Crowds In Santorini

 Understanding Santorini’s Layout

-In order to avoid crowds in Santorini, it’s important to understand the layout of the island.
+To avoid crowds in Santorini, it helps to understand the layout of the island.

 Western Santorini: The Caldera

-The western part of the island is comprised of the Caldera.
-The Caldera is a massive volcanic crater that was formed by an eruption over 3,000 years ago.
-The eruption caused the center of the island to collapse, creating a large, crescent shaped lagoon with cliffs that rise up from the water.
+The western side of the island is home to the famous Caldera, a massive volcanic crater formed by a powerful eruption over 3,000 years ago.
+When the center of the island collapsed, it created a crescent-shaped lagoon surrounded by dramatic cliffs that rise straight from the sea.

-The Caldera has become one of the most iconic natural landmarks in Greece and is a major reason why Santorini is such a popular tourist destination.
+The Caldera has become one of the most iconic landscapes in the country, and it’s a big reason Santorini is such a popular destination.

 Santorini Greece Caldera